“Big 8″ Top Food Allergens

 Celiac disease can cause many symptoms, including bloating and gas, diarrhea, constipation, headaches, itchy skin rash, and pale mouth sores, to name a few.
 The symptoms may vary amongst affected individuals.

-More information about Celiac disease is available through the Celiac Disease Foundation
+(Celiac Disease is not the same as a Wheat Allergy – more information about Celiac disease is available through the Celiac Disease Foundation)